 Roses are one of the most classically romantic flowers.
-After all, they are the ones most often sent to us by new sweethearts on Valentine's Day, or years later, to celebrate an anniversary.
-Today we are going to focus on 3 ways to incorporate this special flower into your reception centerpieces.
+After all, they are the ones most often sent to us by new sweethearts on Valentine’s Day, or years later, to celebrate an anniversary.
+Today we are going to focus on 3 ways to incorporate this special flower into your reception centerpiece.

 First, their soft, lush texture makes a beautiful addition to vintage-inspired arrangements.
 Pair them with other vintage standards like peonies and anemones to create lovely, feminine centerpieces.
 Even when roses are pale, they make a big statement.
 Place them in antique vases or glass jars to let them shine all on their own (below).